Progress: Modernization

 Modernization was promoted by classical liberals in the 19th and 20th centuries, who called for the rapid modernization of the economy and society to remove the traditional hindrances to free markets and free movements of people.
 During the Enlightenment in Europe social commentators and philosophers began to realize that people themselves could change society and change their way of life.
 Instead of being made completely by gods, there was increasing room for the idea that people themselves made their own society—and not only that, as Giambattista Vico argued, because people made their own society, they could also fully comprehend it.
-This gave rise to new sciences, or proto-sciences, which claimed to provide new scientific knowledge about what society was like, and how one may change it for the better.
+This gave rise to new sciences, or proto-sciences, which claimed to provide new scientific knowledge about what society was like, and how one might change it for the better.

 In turn, this gave rise to progressive opinion, in contrast with conservational opinion.
 The social conservationists were skeptical about panaceas for social ills.
 According to conservatives, attempts to radically remake society normally make things worse.
 Edmund Burke was the leading exponent of this, although later-day liberals like Friedrich Hayek have espoused similar views.
 They argue that society changes organically and naturally, and that grand plans for the remaking of society, like the French Revolution, National Socialism and Communism hurt society by removing the traditional constraints on the exercise of power.

 The scientific advances of the 16th and 17th centuries provided a basis for Francis Bacon's book the New Atlantis.
 In the 17th century, Bernard le Bovier de Fontenelle described progress with respect to arts and the sciences, saying that each age has the advantage of not having to rediscover what was accomplished in preceding ages.
 The epistemology of John Locke provided further support and was popularized by the Encyclopedists Diderot, Holbach, and Condorcet.
 Locke had a powerful influence on the American Founding Fathers.
 The first complete statement of progress is that of Turgot, in his "A Philosophical Review of the Successive Advances of the Human Mind" (1750).
 For Turgot, progress covers not only the arts and sciences but, on their base, the whole of culture—manner, mores, institutions, legal codes, economy, and society.
 Condorcet predicted the disappearance of slavery, the rise of literacy, the lessening of inequalities between the sexes, reforms of harsh prisons and the decline of poverty.

 John Stuart Mill's (1806–1873) ethical and political thought demonstrated faith in the power of ideas and of intellectual education for improving human nature or behavior.
 For those who do not share this faith the idea of progress becomes questionable.